celiolarcher/AUTOCVE/README.md

-In this current version, for a correct use its recomended the use of the Anaconda package.
+In this current version, for proper use, it is recommended to install the library in the Anaconda package.

-Besides the use of the py-xgboost library is observed as to give a more stable execution in this library.
+In addition the use of the py-xgboost library is observed as to give a more stable execution in this library.

 Example of usage: